ultraq/thymeleaf-layout-dialect/README.md

 ### 1.0.4
  - Fixed enforcing of `layout:decorator` element being in the root element, leading to a better error message if this attribute is found elsewhere.
+ - Fixed the resulting JAR which didn't recreate the proper Maven metadata in the manifest section, might have caused it to not be picked up by tools like m2eclipse.

 ### 1.0.3
  - Added a `layout:include` attribute which works like `th:include` but allows